- Tourists in Canada should buy health insurance as they are not covered by the country's free public healthcare system

-Tourists planning to visit Canada can easily purchase health insurance for visitors to Canada that covers emergency medical services such as hospital visits, ambulance transportation, diagnostic scans, and more.
-Visitor insurance is highly recommended for tourists since Canada’s provincial healthcare system does not cover non-residents.
+Tourists planning to visit Canada can easily purchase visitors health insurance that covers emergency medical services such as hospital visits, ambulance transportation, diagnostic scans, and more.
+According to reports from THIA, over 70% of visitors to Canada purchase some form of emergency medical insurance before traveling.

-In this blog, we’ll explore the options available to tourists and how to choose the right coverage to ensure you’re protected during your visit.
+In this blog, we will explore visitor coverage options available to tourists and how to choose the right coverage to ensure you’re protected during your visit.
 Whether staying for a few days or several months, understanding tourist health insurance options can help you enjoy your trip with peace of mind.

-What are the types of emergency medical insurance that tourists can buy?
+What are the types of tourist health insurance plans available in Canada?

 In Canada, there are two main types of tourist health insurance: Visitors to Canada insurance, which is available for all non-residents, and Super Visa insurance, specifically designed for parents and grandparents of Canadian citizens or permanent residents.